-We refer to the terms "Adjusted EBITDA," "Free Cash Flow," "Net Debt" and "Ratio of Net Debt to Adjusted EBITDA" in various places in this prospectus.
+We refer to the terms "Adjusted EBITDA," "Operating Free Cash Flow," "Net Debt" and "Ratio of Net Debt to Adjusted EBITDA" in various places in this prospectus.
 These are supplemental financial measures that are not prepared in accordance with IFRS and should not be viewed as a substitute for IFRS measures.
 Although our management uses these non-IFRS financial measures when planning, monitoring and evaluating our performance, any analysis of non-IFRS financial measures should be used only in conjunction with results presented in accordance with IFRS.
 The non-IFRS financial measures we present may not be comparable to similarly-named measures reported by other companies.

-We define Adjusted EBITDA as net income before finance cost, net, income tax expense, depreciation, depletion and amortization, further adjusted to remove the impact of additional items such as (gain)/loss on disposal of fixed assets, asset impairment (recovery)/loss, foreign exchange (gain)/loss, net, derivative financial instrument (gain)/loss, net, fair value loss on sale of accounts receivable, net, share-based compensation and other non-recurring items, including certain IPO transaction costs associated with this offering.
-Net income is the IFRS measure most directly comparable to Adjusted FBITDA
+We define Adjusted EBITDA as net income before finance cost, net, income tax expense, depreciation, depletion and amortization, further adjusted to remove the impact of additional items such as (gain)/loss on disposal of fixed assets, asset impairment (recovery)/loss, foreign exchange (gain)/loss, net, derivative financial instrument (gain)/loss, net, fair value loss on sale of accounts receivable, net, share-based compensation and other non-recurring items.
+Net income is the IFRS measure most directly comparable to Adjusted EBITDA.

-Free Cash Flow is comprised of net cash provided by operating activities, less net payments for capital expenditures, which includes (i) investments in equipment, (ii) investments in identifiable intangible assets and (iii) proceeds from the sale of assets, net of disposition costs.
-The IFRS measure most directly comparable to Free Cash Flow is net cash provided by operating activities.
+Operating Free Cash Flow is comprised of cash generated from operations, before income taxes, less net payments for capital expenditures, which includes (i) investments in equipment, (ii) investments in identifiable intangible assets and (iii) proceeds from the sale of assets, net of disposition costs.
+The IFRS measure most directly comparable to Operating Free Cash Flow is cash generated from operations before income taxes.